Reshief/ipcr/README.md

 If you have ideas for releases in the future, it is a good idea to list them in the README.

+*BUGS*
+- The cost function ignores unmatched points, leading to the matching function attempting to not match points because it lowers the overall error

 *PLANNED*
 - Fix issues with security programs detecting configuration as virus
 - Choose two cells in before and after to set as corresponding to perform shearing and stretching relative to